-Actually, one can compute - even at the level of Turing machines (and beyond in certain circumstances, as we will see below) - by communication only, for instance, by making use of symport and antiport, well-known in biology (see Alberts et al. (2002)).
+Actually, one can compute - even at the level of Turing machines (and beyond in certain circumstances, as we will see below) - by communication only, for instance, by making use of symport and antiport, well-known in biology (see [2]).
 Such rules can be used both in cell-like systems (with the membranes hierarchically arranged) and tissue-like systems (with the membranes placed in the nodes of an arbitrary graph).

-A cell-like P system (of degree $n \ge 1$ ) with symport/antiport is a construct of the form $\Pi = (O, \mu, w_1, \ldots, w_m, E, R_1, \ldots, R_m)$ , where O is an alphabet of objects, $\mu$ is a membrane structure (of degree m, with the membranes injectively labelled with $1, 2, \ldots, m$ ), $w_i$ is the multiset of objects present in region i, $R_i$ is the set of rules associated with membrane i, for $1 \le i \le m$ , and $E \subseteq O$ is the set of objects assumed to be present in the environment in arbitrarily many copies.
+A cell-like P system (of degree $n \geq 1$) with symport/antiport is a construct of the form $\Pi = (O, \mu, w_1, \dots, w_m, E, R_1, \dots, R_m)$, where O is an alphabet of objects, μ is a membrane structure (of degree m, with the membranes injectively labelled with $1, 2, \dots, m$), w_i is the multiset of objects present in region i, R_i is the set of rules associated with membrane i, for $1 \leq i \leq m$, and $E \subseteq O$ is the set of objects assumed to be present in the environment in arbitrarily many copies.

 The rules are now associated with membranes, and can be of two forms: